vldr/IISModuleJS/README.md

 **PRE_BEGIN_REQUEST:**
 <p>
 This callback should be used to achieve high performance filtering and processing.
-Many features might not working in this callback, and some features will only work in this callback like <b>request.setUrl</b>. </p>
+Many features might not work in this callback, and some features will only work in this callback like <b>request.setUrl</b>.</p>

 Your callback function must return either **CONTINUE** (0) or **FINISH** (1), which are provided in the runtime environment:
 - Use **CONTINUE** if you want the request to continue to other modules and the rest of the pipeline.